rkoshak/openhab-rules-tools/README.md

 ### Manual Installation
 From the `$OH_CONF/automation/js` folder run `npm install openhab_rules_tools`.

+### Rule Template Installation
+The template requires `wget` in the path of the user running OH and the ability to run a shell script.
+It therefore it likely to only work on a POSIX type system.
+It has been tested and does work with Docker instances of OH.

+1. From MainUI -> Add-on Store -> Automation add the "Install openHAB Rules Tools" template.
+2. Instantiate a rule based on this template.
+3. Maunally run the rule, watching openhab.log for progress and errors.
+If there are errors, you likely need to install the library manually.

 ## Rule Templates
 Rule templates are written in various languages.
 Sometimes they will have dependencies that must be separately installed (other templates, libraries, add-ons).